python/devguide/documenting.rst

 below.
 You can view the documentation after building the HTML by pointing a browser at the file :file:`Doc/build/html/index.html`.

-In the Python 2.7 and 3.3 branches, the Sphinx toolchain will be checked out using Subversion from ``svn.python.org`` by the Makefile.
-This toolchain will need an installed Python 2 to run.

-In the Python 3.4 and later branches, you are expected to have installed a recent version of Sphinx on your system, so that the Makefile can find the ``sphinx-build`` command.
+You are expected to have installed a recent version of Sphinx on your system or in a virtualenv_, so that the Makefile can find the ``sphinx-build`` command.

 Using make / make.bat